jeffdgr8/kotbase/docs/passive-peer.md

 ## Initialize the Listener Configuration

-Initialize the listener configuration with the local database — see [Example 2](#example-2).
+Initialize the listener configuration with the collections to sync from the local database — see [Example 2](#example-2).
 All other configuration values take their default setting.

 Each listener instance serves one Couchbase Lite database.
 Couchbase sets no hard limit on the number of listeners you can initialize.